mamun2519/workshop/thinking a react/redme.md

 ### indirectly, it is saying how to treat react

 - it is one of the best solutions to create complex UIs in the world
-- so, while dealing with ract forget about other noises.
+- so, while dealing with react forget about other noises.
+- and focuses on only single features.